 What to Do in Anafiotika, Athens

 Anafiotika is certainly a worthy stopping point on any Athens itinerary.
-Take the time to really admire the island architecture, and squeeze through the narrow cobbled passageways that connect the houses and streets – often only wide enough for one person to squeeze through sideways.
+Take the time to really admire the island architecture, and squeeze through the narrow cobbled passageways that connect the houses and streets.
+These alleyways are often only wide enough for one person to squeeze through sideways.

 Enjoy the Viewpoints